Shapeways: 2015–2024

-Recent history

 In 2018, Shapeways announced an agreement with Stratasys to provide entrepreneurs better access to 3D full-color printing using a variety of materials.
 Since 2019, Shapeways has been able to produce PA-11, a material used in various industries such as aerospace, medical, automotive and more.

-In 2019, Shapeways celebrated its 10 millionth printed part.
-It produces up to 6,000 products daily and delivers to more than 130 countries.
+In 2019, Shapeways manufactured its 10 millionth printed part.
+It then produced up to 6,000 products daily, delivered to more than 130 countries.

-In September 2019 Shapeways signed a partnership agreement with ZVerse, CADaaS platform, aiming to solve the problem of digital content creation.
+In September 2019, Shapeways signed a partnership agreement with ZVerse, CADaaS platform, aiming to solve the problem of digital content creation.
 CADaaS platform enables to optimize 3D files that don't meet required standards and even create new 3D models directly within the Shapeways website.
 In 2020, Forward AM, BASF’s brand for high-performance materials and services for 3D printing, partnered with Shapeways to offer customers the ability to order 3D-printed items online made with Forward AM material.

-In 2021, Shapeways announced having 3D printed over 20 million parts for more than 1 million customers in 160 countries.
+In 2021, Shapeways announced having 3D printed over 20 million parts for more than a million customers in 160 countries.

 On April 28, 2021, Shapeways and Galileo Acquisition Corp.
 (NYSE: GLEO), a special-purpose acquisition company, entered into a definitive merger agreement for a merger transaction in which Shapeways will be acquired by Galileo.
 Upon closing of the transaction, the combined company will be named Shapeways Holdings, Inc. and is expected to remain listed on the NYSE under the new ticker symbol, SHPW.
-The combined company was led by Greg Kress, Shapeways’ Chief Executive Officer.
-The company was de-listed from the NYSE in July 2024 following its bankruptcy.
+The combined company was led by Greg Kress, Shapeways’ CEO.

+2024 bankruptcy

+On July 2, 2024, Shapeways ceased fulfilling orders and filed for Chapter 7 bankruptcy.
+The company’s executives all resigned and its assets were put up for liquidation the same day.
+The company was de-listed from the NYSE that month, following the bankruptcy.

+The Netherlands management team, in collaboration with two of the original co-founders, Vogelaar and Shapeways CEO Schouwenburg, formed a phoenix company, Manuevo BV, in Eindhoven, as a subsidiary of WVS International Inc, with factory manager Jules Witte as COO.

-After the bankruptcy the Netherlands management team of Shapeways in collaboration with two of the original co-founders opened a new business named Manuevo to secure continuing service to the Shapeways clients and retain the Dutch jobs.
-The Netherlands daughter company of Shapeways was a profitable entity, mostly unscathed by the troubles of the American company.
-The new company officially opened on August 1, 2024 when it acquired the Dutch assets from the local Dutch trustee.
+The Netherlands subsidiary of Shapeways remained profitable, and was largely unscathed by the demise of the American company; Manuevo therefore aimed to continue servicing Shapeways clients and to retain the former subsidiary's Dutch jobs.
+The new entity acquired the assets of the bankrupt Shapeways on 29 July, then officially opened on August 1, 2024 when it acquired the Dutch assets from the local Dutch trustee.
 Manuevo operates internationally.

-In December 2024, the owners of Manuevo announced the purchase of the Shapeways brand and all other IP from the US trustee handling the bankruptcy case of Shapeways Inc. In the same month, the new Shapeways announced the acquisition of Thangs from Physna Inc.
+On 3 December 2024, Vogelaar and Schouwenburg, five months after Manuevo had acquired Shapeways' European assets; WVS International announced that it had bought the US trademark and other IP assets, and that Shapeways had returned to its Eindhoven plant with its founding team, and restarted operations.

+Post-bankruptcy

+On December 18, 2024, Shapeways acquired Thangs from Physna Inc. to establish a new ecosystem for creators.